My first one was, originally, Drop Back And Kick.

-- Six months after completing Step #3, republish the blog under a 24 random characters name, making this name available for some lucky blogger - if, and only if, you do not fear your blog name might be valuable for spammers.
+- Six months after completing Step #3, republish the blog under a 24 random characters name, making this name available for some lucky blogger - if, and only if, you do not fear your blog name might be resurrected, by a spammer.

 For a stub website (blog) that's used in a properly planned blog renaming, just have a single post